hotwax/oms-documentation/user-manuals/fulfillment/pickingApp.md

 **Filters:**
 Using filters provides a focused view, highlighting the tasks that still need attention.
-- Only show my picklists: Only show picklists associated with the logged in user.
+- Only show my picklists: Only show picklists associated with the logged-in user.
+Users can also see a picklist of other users by turning the toggle off to view other team members' picklists within a facility to make collaboration during fulfillment simpler.
 - Hide completed picklists: Don't show recently completed picklists.

 <figure><img src="../.gitbook/assets/Screenshot 2023-10-19 at 12.44.33 PM.png" alt=""><figcaption><p>Image: Picklists Page</p></figcaption></figure>